azral1962/min-book/src/lib.typ

         * Otimizes the content to be printed on both sides of the page (front
         * and back), with important elements always starting at the next front
-        * side (oddly numbered) — inserts blank pages in between, if needed.**/ ..cfg,
+        * side (oddly numbered) — inserts blank pages in between, if needed.**/
+    link-readable: true,
+      /** <- boolean
+        * Enable paper-readable links, which inserts the clickable link alongside
+        * a footnote to its URL. **/
+    ..cfg,
   )